lithnet/access-manager-docs/configuration/setting-up-authentication/setting-up-integrated-windows-authentication.md

 The following guide will assist you in configuring your application to use Integrated Windows Authentication (IWA).

 {% hint style="warning" %}
 Note, that we recommend that you use a strong authentication mechanism such as OpenID Connect, where you have the ability to enforce multifactor authentication on users attempting to access your application.
-Access Manager fully supports modern OIDC providers such as [Azure AD](setting-up-authentication-with-azure-ad.md) and [Okta](setting-up-authentication-with-okta.md).
+Access Manager fully supports modern OIDC providers such as [Microsoft Entra ID](setting-up-authentication-with-azure-ad.md) and [Okta](setting-up-authentication-with-okta.md).
 {% endhint %}